Synthetic Control Inference for Staggered Adoption: Synthetic Control Methods for Staggered Adoption of Policies

 \begin{theorem} Suppose Assumption \ref{identification_assumption}, \ref{unbiased_assumption}, and \ref{inference_assumption} hold.
 Then, under $H_0$,

 as $T\rightarrow \infty$. \end{theorem}

-In the same spirit of the weak IV case, even if we are not able to point-identify the parameter of interest, we can derive the asymptotic distribution of some estimator, based on which we can conduct valid inference.
+That is, even if we are not able to point-identify the parameter of interest, we can derive the asymptotic distribution of the estimator, based on which we can conduct valid inference.
+Valid confidence intervals can be constructed by inverting the test.